aws/aws-cdk/packages/aws-cdk-lib/aws-sqs/README.md

 ## Dead letter source queues permission

-You can configure the permission settings for queues that can designate the created queue as their Dead Letter Queue.
+You can configure the permission settings for queues that can designate the created queue as their dead-letter queue using the `redriveAllowPolicy` attribute.
  By default, all queues within the same account and region are permitted as source queues.

 ```ts
 declare const sourceQueue: sqs.IQueue;